Andrew Luck: 2014 season

-Opening the season with his second game against his predecessor, Peyton Manning, Luck passed for 370 yards and 2 touchdowns with 2 interceptions.
+Opening the season with his second game against his predecessor, Peyton Manning, Luck passed for 370 yards, 2 touchdowns, and 2 interceptions.
 After rallying from a 24–0 deficit following halftime, the Colts fell short of the comeback and lost to the Denver Broncos 31–24.
 In a Week 2 loss against the Philadelphia Eagles, Luck threw for 3 touchdowns, passing Jim Harbaugh for fourth on the Colts' all-time list.
 Looking to avoid losing three consecutive games for the first time in his career, Luck completed 31 of 39 passes for 370 yards and 4 touchdowns against the Jacksonville Jaguars to win 44–17 in Week 3.
-He was named the AFC Offensive Player of the Week for his performance, the third time he has won the award.
+He was named the AFC Offensive Player of the Week for his performance, the third time he won the award.

 In a Week 4 win against the Tennessee Titans, Luck became the first quarterback in NFL history to throw for 370 yards or more, 4 touchdowns, and have a completion percentage 70 percent or above in consecutive games.
-He would continue his winning ways in Week 5 against the Baltimore Ravens, throwing 312 yards with a touchdown pass, as well as 1 rushing touchdown, to win 20–13.
-Luck would record his fourth-consecutive 300 yard game on Thursday Night Football against the Houston Texans.
+He would continue his winning ways in Week 5 against the Baltimore Ravens, throwing 312 yards with a touchdown pass, as well as a rushing touchdown, to win 20–13.
+Luck would record his fourth-consecutive 300 yard game against the Houston Texans.
 Indianapolis jumped out to a 24–0 lead after 1 quarter, and would hold on to beat the Texans 33–28.
 Through Week 6, Luck had thrown for 1,987 yards and 17 touchdowns, leading the league in both, and establishing career-highs through 6 games.

 Luck continued his excellent play in Week 7 against the Cincinnati Bengals, passing for over 300 yards for the 5th consecutive game, tying the Colts record set by Peyton Manning.
 He would finish the day with 344 passing yards and 2 touchdowns, as Indianapolis defeated the Bengals, 27–0.
 The shutout victory was the first for Indianapolis since a 23–0 win over the Tennessee Titans in December 2008.
 Luck broke his single-season touchdown mark in the Colts Week 9 game against the New York Giants, throwing four to bring his total to 26.
 He also became the first quarterback in 2014 to reach 3,000 passing yards.